shiftstack/dev-install/README.md

 | `sriov_nic_numvfs` | `[undefined]` | Number of Virtual Functions that the NIC can handle. |
 | `sriov_nova_pci_passthrough` | `[undefined]` | List of PCI Passthrough whitelist parameters.
 [Guidelines](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/16.1/html/configuring_the_compute_service_for_instance_creation/configuring-pci-passthrough#guidelines-for-configuring-novapcipassthrough-osp) to configure it. |

+Note: when SR-IOV is enabled, a dedicated provider network will be created and binded to the SR-IOV interface.

 Kernel Variables
 ----------------